John Lindfors, Board Chair

 Yusuf Alireza

-Yusuf Alireza Yusuf moved to Dubai in August 2017 after being away from the Middle East for 30 years.
+Yusuf moved to Dubai in August 2017 after being away from the Middle East for 30 years.
 Prior to Dubai, he lived and worked in all three major global Financial Centers.
 New York (5 years.), London (12 years.) & Hong Kong (9 years.).

+Yusuf is the current founder, CIO and CEO of ARP Global Capital.
 From 2012 to 2016, Yusuf was the Chief Executive Officer of Noble Group, at the time, the largest Asian commodity trading firm and a Global Fortune 100 company.

 Yusuf started his career at Goldman Sachs & Co where he spent 20 years working in their NY, London and HK offices.
 His last role was as Co-President of Goldman Sachs Asia and a member of the firm’s Global Management Committee.
 He began working at Goldman Sachs New York in 1992, transferring to the firm’s London office in 1997 and became the Head of EMEA Sales and Structuring efforts in 2003.
 He relocated to Hong Kong in 2008, where he managed the Asia Pacific Sales, Trading & Investing Businesses.
 In 2004, he made history by becoming the first Arab Partner in the firm's 140-year history.
 He continued to break barriers in 2010 when he was elected to the firm's Global Management Committee, becoming the youngest and only person of Middle Eastern descent ever to serve on the committee.